Chamber of Reflection: Origins of the name

 The room was commonly referred to as the black room or dark room until around 1740–1750.
 The early Louisiana Ritual "Bonseigneur", which dates between 1740 and 1750, mentions:

 "…Brother Tyler, who will rather abruptly guide him to the dark chamber (also known as the Chamber of reflection)…"

 This suggests a change in the terminology used for the place.

-Alchemical elements

-Indeed, some Masonic scholars trace the practice of the Chamber of Reflection, along with its alchemical allusions, to the very inception of speculative Freemasonry.
-This perspective is rooted in the belief that the removal of all metal, a known alchemical practice, holds symbolic significance within the early Masonic context.
-Moreover, the three degrees of Freemasonry contain penalties that can be interpreted as making allusions to the elements of Water, Wind, and Fire, thus leaving out Earth.
-It is, therefore, logical to infer that the Chamber of Reflection may have been employed from the very outset of speculative Masonry to symbolically represent the missing element of Earth.

-For other historians, the potential incorporation of alchemical elements into the Chamber of Reflection may be traceable to the approximate period of 1750.
-This conjecture arises in connection with the formulation of the "Secret Alchemical Ritual of the Grade of True Freemason Academician."
-However, it is imperative to underscore that this assertion remains a subject of scholarly contention and ongoing debate.

 The Chamber of Reflection per country

 The Chamber of Reflection in the United States

 The cover of Samuel Hemenway Jr's "The Vermont Anti-Masonic Almanac for the Hemenway and Holbrook 1830, depicts the initiation of a candidate with a depiction of an early American Chamber of reflection in the back.

-The Chamber of Reflection had been used by some American Lodges from the earliest times of the new country, and is even mentioned in the famous Jachin and Boaz exposé of 1762, (this exposé is known to have greatly influenced American Freemasonry), it was wildly incorporated into American Masonic rituals and Lodges by the early 19th century then fell out of widespread use after the anti-Masonic movement following the Morgan affair of 1826.
+The Chamber of Reflection had been used by some American Lodges from the earliest times of the new country, and is even mentioned in the famous Jachin and Boaz exposé of 1762 (this exposé is known to have greatly influenced American Freemasonry); it was wildly incorporated into American Masonic rituals and Lodges by the early 19th century then fell out of widespread use after the anti-Masonic movement following the Morgan affair of 1826.
 In recent decades, many American Grand Lodges as well as individual Lodges have revived the tradition of the Chamber of Reflection.